OpenResearchInstitute/flexclient/README.md

 The initial purpose of this module was to support gnuradio blocks which use the radio, but it can also be used to develop clients in pure python.

+Contributing:

+We use the black code formatter, and ask that all submissions be formatted with black before making a pull request.